Metric geometry of locally compact groups: Uniformly coarsely proper spaces, growth, and amenability

 \begin{defn} A pseudo-metric space $(X,d_X)$ is {\bf uniformly coarsely proper} if there exists $R_0 \ge 0$ such that, for every $R \ge 0$, there exists an integer $N$ such that every ball of radius $R$ in $X$ can be covered by $N$ balls of radius $R_0$. \end{defn}

 Note that a uniformly coarsely proper pseudo-metric space is coarsely proper.
 Some authors write ``$X$ has \textbf{bounded geometry}'' rather than ``$X$ is uniformly coarsely proper''.
-Others use ``bounded geometry'' for ``uniformly locally finite'' \cite{Whyt--99}, \cite[Page 8]{NoYu--12}.
+Others use ``bounded geometry'' for ``uniformly discrete and uniformly locally finite'' \cite{Whyt--99}, or ``uniformly locally finite'' \cite[Page 8]{NoYu--12}.